Amulet Theatre

 Current situation

 The Let’s Buy the Amulet proposal also gained support from Somerset County Council, who put forward the theatre proposal as part of a wider bid for Levelling Up Funding.
-The change of government in July 2024 meant that this funding option has not moved forward but the preparatory work done by the group for this funding bid has created a solid foundation for them to pursue other sources of funding.
+The change of government in July 2024 meant that this funding option did not progress, but the preparatory work done by the group for this funding bid has created a solid foundation for them to pursue other sources of funding.

-Theatres Trust will continue to advise and work with the local campaign group and council to see the Amulet brought back into cultural use.
+Theatres Trust will continue to advise and work with the owner, community group and council to see the Amulet brought back into cultural use.

 Photo of the Amulet by Karen Mercer.